radiuszero/radiuszero.github.io/docs/notes.md

 These are some of the lecture notes that I took live during mathematics courses that I have taken in CUHK.
 I have edited them lightly afterwards, but inevitably some typos and errors might be still there and they are solely my fault.

-*MATH5051 (Abstract Algebra I)*, Fall 2023, taught by Prof. Jiu-Kang Yu [[pdf]](/public/lecture-notes/MATH5051.pdf).
-This course is one of the best courses I took in CUHK, and I am still learning new things from it every now and then.
-Prof. Yu is really good at tricking students into learning advanced material without them realizing :) Examples include equivalence between the finite étale covers of $\text{Spec } k$ and finite sets with continuous Galois action, the fact that inner forms of $\text{GL}_2$ are quaternion algebras, and many more.
+*MATH5051 (Abstract Algebra I)*, Fall 2023, taught by Prof. Jiu-Kang Yu [[pdf]](/public/lecture-notes/MATH5051.pdf) - This is one of the best courses I took in CUHK, and I am still learning new things from it every now and then.
+Prof. Yu is really good at tricking students into learning advanced material without them realizing :) Examples include equivalence between the finite étale covers of $$\text{Spec } k$$ and finite sets with continuous Galois action, the fact that inner forms of $$\text{GL}_2$$ are quaternion algebras, and many more.

 *MATH3040 (Fields and Galois Theory)*, Spring 2023, taught by Prof. Michael Mcbreen [[pdf]](/public/lecture-notes/MATH3040.pdf)